Miraz4300/Europa/README.md

 3. Solve the hunger problem;
 4. Protect the environment from food waste pollution;
 5. Lower middle-class people can buy foods at a discounted price.

+Food owners(restaurant/hotel/From house) can sell the extra food for a particular amount of money at the end of the day, they will make a profit.
+Land used to produce wasted food and the cost of natural resources will be significantly reduced.
+With the help of Corporate social responsibility (CSR) companies can come together & get beneficial from financial & non-financial way.100% of donations will go to fund collection.
+Donations will work as meals for ‘n’ children for ‘n’ days.
+Schools that wish to receive donations can  Register to Receive Donations.This donation will help to end the malnutrition problems of school children.

+Our objective is to support the zero food waste movement by recognizing businesses and individuals who care for our planet, as 45% of food produced in Bangladesh is wasted.